-If the Chiari I is being managed conservatively, the patient should be instructed to come back if he/she develops cough headaches or progressive limb weakness.
+If the Chiari I is being managed conservatively, the patient should be instructed to come back if he/she develops cough, headaches, or progressive limb weakness.
 In the postoperative period, the patient should be conscious of the risk of developing pseudomeningocele, CSF leak, and meningitis.

 Arnold-Chiari, also known as Chiari malformation, is the name given to a group of deformities of the hindbrain (cerebellum, pons, and medulla oblongata).

-Issues range from herniation of the posterior fossa contents outside of the cranial cavity to the absence of the cerebellum with or without other associated intracranial or extracranial defects such as hydrocephalus, syrinx, encephalocele or spinal dysraphism.
+Issues range from herniation of the posterior fossa contents outside of the cranial cavity to the absence of the cerebellum with or without other associated intracranial or extracranial defects such as hydrocephalus, syrinx, encephalocele, or spinal dysraphism.

 For Chiari I malformation, the prognosis is good, but it also depends on the presence of preexisting neurological deficits.
 Most patients who have no neurological deficits have an excellent outcome.

 A controversial subject in clinical management entails the diagnosis in the setting of possible sport-specific participation.
-Historically, symptomatic and postsurgical Chiari I patients were advised to not return to contact sports, but recent studies have shown that the risk of catastrophic injury in this population is low.
-Regardless, a decision should be made on a case by case basis.
+Historically, symptomatic and postsurgical Chiari I patients were advised not to return to contact sports, but recent studies have shown that the risk of catastrophic injury in this population is low.
+Regardless, a decision should be made on a case-by-case basis.